A Brief History

 Even without the distinction of having been “Capital for a Day” Lancaster, Pennsylvania seems like a nice place to visit.
 Oh, and the other cities that lay claim to having been a US capital?
 They include Philadelphia, Trenton, New York, Baltimore, Annapolis, York, Princeton, and of course, Lancaster and Washington.
 (Not in order.)

-Questions for Students (or others): Have you been there?
+Question for students (and subscribers): Have you been there?
 Are you from there?
 What can you tell us about this historic Pennsylvania city?
 Were you aware of Lancaster and other capital cities of the United States?
 (The author has never been there but does live in Ohio where Amish buggies and wagons go right past his house.)
+Please let us know in the comments section below this article.

 Your readership is much appreciated!